 3. Contribute to an Empty Bowls party

 Make bowls for these unique soup and bread dinners that are hosted in communities across the country, host one yourself, or simply attend.
-Find events linked to this national organization here; dinner guests buy the $25 bowl and proceeds benefit a local charity.
+Find events locally by searching for your city/state and "Empty Bowls" in a Google search.

 4. Help a neighbor out